 The GPC, as set out in the Localism Act 2011, extends the ability of local Councils allowing them to do anything an individual can do although this is subject to statutory prohibitions, restrictions or limitations which must be complied with.
 For example, the Council could invest in domestic property or set up a business trading arm.

-Okehampton Town Council reaffirmed its eligibility to hold the GPC, which remains in place until the annual meeting after the next ordinary elections, at its annual meeting May 2019.
+Okehampton Town Council reaffirmed its eligibility to hold the GPC, which remains in place until the annual meeting after the next ordinary elections, at its annual meeting May 2023.
 The criteria a Council must meet is that at least two-thirds of Members (10 for Okehampton Town Council) must have been elected and the Clerk must hold a relevant qualification, which includes the Certificate in Local Council Administration (CiLCA).

-D3 Engagement - the Council will seek to engage with electors before making changes that affect the populace or relevant stakeholder groups.
+D3 Engagement - the council will seek to engage with electors before making changes that affect the populace or relevant stakeholder groups.
 This will take place through Councillor Surgeries, the Annual Council Meeting and Town Assembly, Council and Committee Meetings, the Council website, social medial and the press.

-Councillor Surgeries, to which the other 2 tiers of Councils and other bodies such as the police are invited to take part in, are held on the 3rd Thursday of the month with the exclusion of August and December.
+Councillor Surgeries, to which the other 2 tiers of Councils and other bodies such as the police can be invited to take part in.
+These surgeries are not held in August and December or in the run up to local elections in line with guidance issued.
 The Council is aware that daytime events are not suitable for everyone and will occasionally host a Saturday coffee morning or other event.

 Members of the public are also welcomed to meetings of the Council and can make appointments to speak with Members or the Town Clerk at a time convenient to both parties.
-An Annual Town Assembly is held in March or April when Members are available to talk to residents about any issues, concerns or questions they may have.
+An Annual Town Assembly is normally held in March or April when Members are available to talk to residents about any issues, concerns or questions they may have.